 For the past several years we have endeavored to align our global capacity and infrastructure with demand by our customers and fully integrate acquisitions, thereby improving our operational efficiency.
 These activities included reducing excess workforce and capacity, consolidating and relocating certain manufacturing facilities and reviewing the value of certain technologies and product lines.
 The overall objectives of the restructuring activities were to lower costs and better utilize our existing manufacturing capacity.
-During fiscal 2013 through 2015, we continued these efforts to further increase operating efficiencies.
+During fiscal 2014 through 2016, we continued these efforts to further increase operating efficiencies.
 Our efforts have helped enhance our ability to improve operating margins, retain and expand existing relationships with customers and attract new business.
 We may utilize similar measures in the future to realign our operations to further increase our operating efficiencies.
 The effect of these efforts may materially affect our future operating results.

+Fiscal 2016 Compared with Fiscal 2015.
+During fiscal 2016, we incurred \$22.0 million of impairment, restructuring and other charges primarily as follows: (i) \$5.2 million related to facility consolidations and severance; (ii) the \$6.8 million impairment of certain fixed assets and technology we believe are no longer usable or saleable; (iii) \$3.7 million of costs related to acquisitions; (iv) the write off of a \$2.8 million minority investment that we believe is permanently impaired; (v) \$2.9 million related to legal settlements and related legal costs; and (vi) \$0.6 million of other costs.

 Fiscal 2015 Compared with Fiscal 2014.
 During fiscal 2015, we incurred \$9.8 million of impairment, restructuring and other charges as follows: (i) \$5.4 million related to facility consolidations and severance; (ii) \$3.8 million of costs incurred within our Security division related to contract issues with the U. S. federal government; and (iii) \$0.7 million of professional fees associated with defending the Securities Class Action and Derivative Actions, which were recorded in our Corporate segment.
-See description of costs incurred in fiscal 2014 in the section below.

-Fiscal 2014 Compared with Fiscal 2013.
-During fiscal 2014, we incurred \$12.0 million of impairment, restructuring and other charges as follows: (i) \$2.3 million in our Security and Optoelectronics and Manufacturing divisions for employee termination costs and costs related to facility consolidations; (ii) \$2.0 million in our Healthcare division related to our move into a new building to serve as the division's headquarters and primary manufacturing facility; (iii) \$5.8 million of costs incurred within our Security division related to contract issues with the U. S. federal government; (iv) \$1.3 million in our Corporate segment for debt restructuring costs related to the amendment of our credit agreement that was completed in the fourth quarter of fiscal 2014 and (v) \$0.6 million of professional fees associated with defending the Securities Class Action and Derivative Actions, which were recorded in our Corporate segment.